Needs Finding in Healthcare

 BIOE 10SC

-Are you on an engineering pathway, but trying to decide if opportunities in healthcare might be of interest to you?
-Or, are you committed to a career in healthcare, but eager to explore how to incorporate technology innovation into your plans?
+Are you on an engineering pathway and trying to decide if opportunities in healthcare might be of interest to you?
+Or are you committed to a career in medicine and eager to explore how to incorporate technology innovation into your plans?
 In either case, Needs Finding in Healthcare is the Sophomore College for you!

-Many courses offered during the regular academic year provide students with the opportunity to understand healthcare problems and invent new technologies to address them.
-But none give undergraduates the chance to observe the delivery of healthcare in the real world and identify important unmet needs for themselves…until now!
+Several courses offered during the regular academic year provide students with the opportunity to understand healthcare problems and invent new technologies to address them.
+However, this is the only one that gives undergraduates the chance to directly observe the delivery of healthcare in the real world and identify important unmet needs for themselves.

-Needs Finding in Healthcare is a Sophomore College course offered by the Stanford Biodesign program.
+Needs Finding in Healthcare is a Sophomore College course offered by Stanford Biodesign.
 We’re looking for students who are passionate about innovation and interested in how technology can be applied to help make healthcare better for patients everywhere.
 Over approximately three weeks, you’ll spend time:

-- Learning the fundamentals of the biodesign innovation process for health technology innovation
+- Learning the fundamentals of the need-driven biodesign innovation process for health technology innovation

-- Conducting background research and interacting with physicians and patients to understand and prioritize those needs
+- Conducting background research and interacting with physicians and patients to understand and prioritize needs you have been identified

 - Brainstorming and building early-stage prototypes to enhance your understanding of the unmet need and critical requirements for solving it